maxmekiska/imbrium/README.md

 These two main modes are further divided based on the complexity of the underlying model architectures:

-1. Standard
+1. Pure
 2. Hybrid

-Standard supports the following architectures:
+Pure supports the following architectures:

 - Multilayer perceptron (MLP)
 - Recurrent neural network (RNN)